 As we age, the body produces more cholesterol, which can build up in the arteries, increasing the risk of heart disease and stroke.
 In women, menopause causes LDL ("bad") cholesterol to rise and HDL ("good") to drop.
 Experts advise getting your cholesterol checked every five years, but older adults may need it done more frequently.
 Your total cholesterol level should be less than 200 milligrams per deciliter (mg/dL), with an LDL level of less than 100 mg/dL and an HDL level of 60 mg/dL or higher.

-Recommendation: To keep your levels in a healthy range, eat a diet low in saturated fat and trans fats, get exercise and maintain an ideal weight.
+The Remedy Rx: To keep your levels in a healthy range, eat a diet low in saturated fat and trans fats, get exercise and maintain an ideal weight.